fabian.muniesa [at] mines-paristech.fr

 |Fabián Muniesa Clément (1997), "El método D.A.P.P. de orientación vocacional y algunos nuevos marcos conceptuales para la orientación psicoeducativa", Bordón 49(3): 237-244.||###|

-My own contribution to the field is mostly coming from my doctoral work on the automation of the Paris Bourse.
+My own early contribution to the field was mostly coming from my doctoral work on the automation of the Paris Bourse.
 Some aspects of this work have been elaborated in several papers: in "Contenir le marché", for instance, I provide a sociological analysis of the implementation of an electronic trading system at the Paris Bourse, and in "Un robot walrasien" I focus on how this technology is meant to achieve an idea of accuracy in the price discovery process.
 I use this material in "Market technologies and the pragmatics of prices" in order to elaborate a pragmatist, materialist theory of prices, based on C. S. Peirce's theory of signs.
 I look at the topic of anonymity, transparency and communication technologies in trading rooms in "Trading-room telephones and the identification of counterparts" (an analysis of the use of telephones in trading rooms) and in "Economies through transparency" (a co-authored essay on the politics of transparency in financial markets, corporate life and economic regulation).

 I have been involved in a number of initiatives on the topic of the shaping of markets that are bringing together an interesting research agenda at the crossroad of science and technology studies, economic sociology, management sciences and economics.
 The annual meeting of the Society for Social Studies of Science in 2004 (Paris) included three interelated sessions on "Economic experiments", "Social and consumer sciences shaping market(-ing) practices" and "The performativities of economics" (programme available here), that were at the origins of the Market Devices and Do Economists Make Markets? book projects.
 Several colloquium tracks at the annual meeting of the European Group for Organization Studies or the Society for the Advancement of Socio-Economics have also hosted a number of discussions on topics such as performativity, innovation, market technologies, path-dependence and marketing.